rdkcentral/rdkv-halif-wifi/docs/pages/Wifi_halSpec.md

 ### Build Requirements

 This interface is required to build into shared library.
-The shared library must be named `libwifihal.so`.
-The building mechanism must be independent of Yocto.
+The shared library should be named `libwifihal.so`.
+The building mechanism should be independent of Yocto.

 ### Variability Management

-Any change to the interface must be reviewed and approved by component architects and owners.
+Any change to the interface should be reviewed and approved by component architects and owners.

 ### Platform or Product Customization